azamat96/alfacamp_2/README.md

 # back_end
-This is first repository of our eggsTeam
+This is first repository of our SamuraiTeam